River Esk (Ravenglass)

 The River Esk, sometimes called the Cumbrian Esk, is a river in Cumbria, England.
 It flows for approximately 25 km (15.5 miles) from its source in the Scafells range of mountains to its estuary at Ravenglass.
+The valley it flows through is known as Eskdale.
 It is one of two Rivers Esk in Cumbria, and not to be confused with the Border Esk which flows into Cumbria from Scotland.